bradallenfisher/dmd-course-materials/lessons/what-is-design/design_case_study.md

 - Corporate lobbying prevents ecological policies from hindering sales of
 - Recycling initiatives are not timely and universally effective

 Ecological systems:

-- Animals eat the waste allowing plastic waste to both enter the food chain and harm wildlife.
+- Animals eat the waste allowing plastic waste to both enter the food chain
+- Wildlife are harmed by ingesting or becoming trapped by waste
+- Climate systems cause garbage to wash onto coastlines and to form giant masses in the Pacific Ocean.